-1 1 Improving the capacity of IGEBU to generate, customize and disseminate weather forecasts and early warning services The systems for the production and dissemination of weather forecasts and early warnings are operational and staff are trained # of systems supporting the production, customization and dissemination of weather forecasts and early warning services operational # of NMHS staff trained Weather and early warning systems operationalization reports Training reports with feedback from trainees TBD TBD WMO Weather forecast and/or early warning products customised for selected stakeholders # of weather forecast and/or early warning products customized for stakeholders # of stakeholders engaged in the weather forecast and/or early warning products customization Stakeholders meetings reports Evidence of weather forecast and/or early warning products used by stakeholders TBD TBD WMO Upgrade of teleconferencing facilities Enhanced teleconferencing facilities for communicating on EWS issues with partners and international community # & type of teleconferencing equipment functional and being used Feedback on the usefulness of the new teleconferencing facilities TBD TBD ₩МО Strengthening National Risk Data Ecosystems in Burundi Improve aggregation of multi- hazard, exposure and vulnerability data for common use by national partners. # of entries in Risk Information tool for Burundi Information entered in RIX 0 tbc UNDRR National Component 3: Strength ening national capabilities in South Su dan National Subcomponent 3.1: Inst titutional development Assessment of hydromet monitoring network, early warning infrastructure and institutional capacities (national and state level) and the development of a roadmap for EWS/hydromet services strengthening.
-Stocktaking/mapping of stakeholders (including development partners and donors), and of existing/pipeline projects are also envisioned Investment and capacity development plans and standard bidding documents for monitoring station installation # of investment plans developed Existence of investment plan and bidding document 0 1 WB/WMO
+Improving the capacity of The systems for the production and # of systems supporting the Weather and early TBD TBD WMO

+IGEBU to generate, customize dissemination of weather forecasts production, customization and warning systems

+and disseminate weather and early warnings are operational dissemination of weather forecasts operationalization

+forecasts and early warning and staff are trained and early warning services reports

+services operational

+of NMHS staff trained Training reports

+with feedback from

+trainees

+Weather forecast and/or early # of weather forecast and/or early Stakeholders TBD TBD WMO

+warning products customised for warning products customized for meetings reports

+selected stakeholders stakeholders Evidence of weather

+of stakeholders engaged in the forecast and/or

+weather forecast and/or early early warning

+warning products customization products used by

+stakeholders

+Upgrade of teleconferencing Enhanced teleconferencing # & type of teleconferencing Feedback on the TBD TBD WMO

+facilities facilities for communicating on equipment functional and being usefulness of the

+EWS issues with partners and used new

+international community teleconferencing

+facilities

+Strengthening National Risk Improve aggregation of multi- # of entries in Risk Information tool Information entered 0 tbc UNDRR

+Data Ecosystems in Burundi hazard, exposure and vulnerability for Burundi in RIX

+data for common use by national

+partners.

+National Component 3: Strength nening national capabilities in South Su dan

+National Subcomponent 3.1: Ins stitutional development

+Assessment of hydromet Investment and capacity # of investment plans developed Existence of 0 1 WB/WMO

+monitoring network, early development plans and standard investment plan and ,

+warning infrastructure and bidding documents for monitoring bidding document

+institutional capacities station installation

+(national and state level) and

+the development of a roadmap

+for EWS/hydromet services

+strengthening.

+Stocktaking/mapping of

+stakeholders (including

+development partners and

+donors), and of

+existing/pipeline projects are

+also envisioned